Iraneus/betamedneed/how.md

 **How to place an order**

-You can conveniently place an order by phone call, SMS, or Whatsapp message to 080 888 292 16 or email order@medneed.com and you can use the Medneed app.
+You can conveniently place an order by phone call, SMS, or Whatsapp message to 076 630 248 or email order@medneed.com and you can use the Medneed app.

 **Delivery Time**

-As soon as the order and payment method is confirmed, you can get what you need in 45 minutes or less.
+As soon as the order and payment method is confirmed, you can get what you need within 45 minutes or at a suitable time.

 This can vary based on your exact need, location and time of request.

-**Payment Methods**

-You can pay now or pay later.

-You can pay through your medical insurance if covered.

-You can also pay with Medneed Card and use Medneed Coupon if available.